ilyasolgun11/hangman/docs/README.md

 ### **_Selection of Game Modes:_**

-The player has 3 options for game modes: Easy mode, Intermediate mode and Hard mode.
+The player has 4 options for game modes: Easy mode, Intermediate mode, Hard mode and Country mode.
 All words used for these modes are stored in the RandomWord class:

 - Easy mode words are chosen by iterating through the list and using list comprehension, only words with less than 6 letters are chosen, then randomly picked to be used for the hangman word.

 - Intermediate mode words are chosen by iterating through the list and using list comprehension, only words with more than 6 but less than 8 letters are chosen, then randomly picked to be used for the hangman word.

 - Hard mode words are chosen by iterating through the list and using list comprehension, only words with more than 8 letters are chosen, then randomly picked to be used for the hangman word.

+- The Country mode encompasses a total of 195 countries, with names ranging from 4 to 13 letters in length.
+The selection of names is randomly picked from the self.countries list.

 ### **_How Players Win:_**